How Much of You Is Really You

 Also, let us forget about that joke of "democratic freedoms".
 Democracy is an artificial construct of collective consciousness, and it can't "grant" us a freedom that we were not already born with.
 It's like that silly joke about the man coming from woods and all excited sharing with his family; "Imagine, a poisonous snake just saved my life!"
 Asked "How?" - he says : "It didn't bite me".

 Indeed, when it's about freedom, we are giving way too much credit to our leaders.
 Just like we shouldn't be told by a holy book how to be moral, how to love, and to whom we should surrender our power.

-If we don't have sufficiently awakened intuition to guide us in life, then it's time to wake up to that intuition, instead of giving up on ourselves and our inner guidance as the supreme source of what is right and what is wrong.
+If we don't have sufficiently awakened intuition to guide us in life, then it's time to wake up to that intuition, instead of giving up on ourselves and our inner guidance as the supreme reference of what is right and what is wrong.

 Let's Become Who We Are!

-That's a capital mistake, because two blind men won't get far, and at times of someone's misfortune, the individualist won't pick up that suffering mood and sit down to cry with the sufferer, but will detach himself enough to be useful and effective in that situation.
+That's a capital mistake, because two blind men won't get far, and at times of someone's misfortune, the individualist won't pick up that suffering mood and sit down to cry with the sufferer in the name of compassion, but will detach himself enough to be useful and effective in that situation.

-Individualism is about discovering who we really are, not as products of society, but as expression of those babies that we used to be- pristine and free, curious and creative, and ever willing to grow in any direction that our inner guide is telling us.
+Individualism is about discovering who we really are, not as products of society, but as expression of those babies that we used to be---pristine and free, curious and creative, and ever willing to grow in any direction that our inner guide is telling us.

 What kind of a grownup unfolds from that position of limitless possibilities depends mainly on how much they are in touch with their own essence, how de-hypnotized they are from their collective consciousness.